Difference Between Eukaryotic and Prokaryotic cells

 ZygotePartial diploid (merozygoic)Diploid zygote

-PinocytosisIt is cell drinking process and is presentPinocytosis is absent
+PinocytosisIt is a cell-drinking process and is presentPinocytosis is absent

 Gas vacuolesAbsentPresent